Manu098vm/Switch-Gift-Data-Manager/README.md

 * Click the `Save as BCAT Package` button and browse to your dumped BCAT
 * A folder called "Forged_BCAT_{Game}" should appear next to your dumped BCAT
 * Restore the Forged Bcat with JKSV and enjoy the old events
+* To redeem the old fashion events, open your game -> Menu -> Mystery Gift -> redeem via Internet
 * When you're done, restore your original BCAT package with JKSV (not doing so may cause sync issues)

+**N.B**: BCAT Sync usually occurs between 12:00 AM (UTC) and 01:00 AM (UTC).
+I strongly suggest to not follow this procedure during that timeframe to avoid a desync.
+If you experience a desync, download the latest BCAT for your game from my [bcat_updates](https://github.com/Manu098vm/bcat_updates) repo or from [citrusbolt](https://github.com/citrusbolt)'s [website](http://citrusbolt.net/bcat/) and add the missing files to your dumped BCAT, then restore it with JKSV.

 If you find any bug or you need support, please write in the relevant topic in the Project Pokémon forums.
 Alternatively, feel free to contact me on Discord by DMs (SkyLink98#5946 - **only for bug reports**) or in my [server](https://discord.gg/F9nMfvw9sS).